aws-samples/drs-template-manager/README.md

 - Update the cron function to take in the bucket created earlier as an environment variable
 ```
 aws lambda update-function-configuration \
+--function-name schedule-drs-templates \
 --environment Variables={BUCKET=$SOMEUNIQUEBUCKETNAME}
 ```

 Create a template:

-- The repo comes with an example [launch template](https://docs.aws.amazon.com/drs/latest/userguide/ec2-launch.html) called 'Name.json' .
+- The repo comes with an example [launch template](https://docs.aws.amazon.com/drs/latest/userguide/ec2-launch.html) called 'Name.json' in the 'cmd-template' directory.
 The prefix of the .json file indicates which tag will be updated.

 For Example: